Ezequiel Tovar Player Props: Rockies vs. Pirates

 Ezequiel Tovar At The Plate

-- In nine of 15 games this season, Tovar has picked up at least one hit, including one game with multiple hits.
+- In 10 of 16 games this season, Tovar has picked up at least one hit, including one game with multiple hits.

-- In 15 games played this year, he has not hit a long ball.
+- In 16 games played this season, he has not gone deep.

 - Tovar has had an RBI in four games this year.